Lifting People Out of Poverty

 - IDA is an investment in promoting growth, creating jobs and new opportunities in developing countries.

-- About one-fifth of IDA funding is provided as grants; the rest is in the form of low- to zero-interest long-term loans (called credits).
+- About 14 percent of IDA funding is provided as grants; the rest is in the form of low- to zero-interest long-term loans (called credits).

 - IDA is replenished every three years by both developed and developing country donors.
 Two other World Bank agencies—the IBRD and IFC—make contributions to IDA.